 The following illustrates this clearly:

 “We are private individuals; and in their opinions they must conform to the decision of the Orthodox Church.
-It seems that our Church is condescending to Catholics and recognizes the power of not only the baptism of the Catholics and other sacraments, but also the priesthood, which is very significant.”
-(Quoted from Sergei Fedorov, The Reality of Sacraments Outside the Church)
+It seems that our Church is condescending to Catholics and recognizes the power of not only the baptism of the Catholics and other sacraments, but also the priesthood, which is very significant.” ( St. Theophan the Recluse, Quoted from Sergei Fedorov, The Reality of Sacraments Outside the Church)

 “The sacrament of the episcopate is mutually recognized by us [with Catholics] and respected.”
 (St. Nicholas of Japan, Ibid.)